google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 {% include "web/_shared/contributors/josephmedley.html" %}

-An aweful lot of media work requires changing characteristics of media files.
+Much media work requires changing characteristics of media files.
 This article covers many things including but not limited to encrypting, changing the codec, setting a bit rit, and many others.
 Finding a straightforward way to get started can be bewildering and intimidating.
 In this